 - 6 months of online access to complete your course (extensions available for when life gets busy)

 - Access to Nurse Educators via Student Assist (phone, live chat & email 6 days a week)

 - Printed Learner’s Guide and all reading materials

 - Range of self testing automarked activities to check your learning

 - Printed Certificate of Achievement upon passing

-- Internal credit towards our qualification programs.
+- Internal credit of learning activities towards our qualification programs with the same subjects.